Thursday Night Football odds, bets: Jets-Patriots picks by expert on 18-9 run

-'Thursday Night Football' prediction, odds, line: Jets vs. Patriots picks by expert on 18-9 run
+'Thursday Night Football' prediction, odds, line: Jets vs. Patriots picks from expert on 18-9 roll

 SportsLine expert Emory Hunt has revealed his picks for the New York Jets vs. New England Patriots in the Week 11 NFL matchup on 'Thursday Night Football'

 The New England Patriots look to win their eighth game in a row when they battle the New York Jets in a key AFC East matchup on Thursday Night Football.
-New York, which has won two in a row, is coming off a 27-20 win over the Cleveland Browns on Sunday, while New England downed Tampa Bay 28-23 in Week 10.
+New York, which has won two in a row, is coming off a 27-20 win over the Browns on Sunday, while New England downed Tampa Bay 28-23 in Week 10.
 The Jets (2-7), who are fourth in the AFC East, are 1-2 on the road this season.
-The Patriots (8-2), who have a 1.5-game lead over the Buffalo Bills for the division lead, are 3-2 on their home field.
+The Patriots (8-2), who have a 1.5-game lead over the Bills for the division lead, are 3-2 on their home field.
+New York has yet to name a starting quarterback, though Justin Fields is expected to get the nod.
+Patriots RB Rhamondre Stevenson (toe) and WR Kayshon Boutte (hamstring) are inactive.

 Kickoff from Gillette Stadium in Foxborough, Mass., is set for 8:15 p.m.
 ET.
-The Patriots lead the all-time series 75-56-1, including 16 of the past 18 matchups.
-The Patriots are 12.5-point favorites in the latest Jets vs. Patriots odds from SportsLine consensus, after opening at New England -10.5.
+The Patriots lead the all-time series 75-56-1, including taking 16 of the past 18 matchups.
+The Patriots are 12.5-point favorites in the latest Jets vs. Patriots odds from SportsLine consensus, making them the largest of Week 11 favorites.
 The over-under for total points scored is 43.5, and the Over has hit in six games for both teams this season.
+New England is at -893 on the money line.
 Before making any Jets vs. Patriots picks, make sure to check out the Thursday Night Football predictions from SportsLine NFL expert Emory Hunt.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your bet wins + 3 months of NBA League Pass: